rustkas/ultimae_css_reference/README.md

 # Project with code example for the book "Ultimate CSS referece"

+Application inspired by code examples from the book [The Ultimate CSS Reference: The Ultimate Reference](https://www.amazon.com/CSS-Ultimate-Reference-Tommy-Olsson/dp/0980285852)
 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: